vasusharma7/Project-EVA/README.md

-# PPL_Project_2020
+# E.V.A
+(Electronic Virtual Assistant)

-Your personal Assistant and chatbot
+Your Personal Assistant and Chatbot.

+EVA is our attempt at making the best possible assistant for platforms which do not have very good alternatives.

 # Supported Platforms
   - Windows Native GUI Application - Chatbot + Assistant